 THE POOFY THING IS DANGEROUS.

 I don’t know why it didn’t occur to me before.
 But whatever the case, she was struggling to pull away.
-I knew if I didn’t get the hell in there, she would break her neck.
+I knew if I didn’t get in there, she would break her neck.

 I flung open her cage door.
 I fumbled it a bit – I felt a bit distanced, almost, I dunno, floaty.
 Shock?
 Is that silly?
 Everything felt the tiniest bit slower, which was a good thing.
 I had time to react.